-Increasing health care cost has been the subject of public discourse for years.
-Costs have a major effect on the health care system.
-Higher costs lead to lower accessibility of health care services.
-Higher costs also lead to lower coverage of health care insurance.
-Also, with higher costs, higher quality of health care is not guaranteed.
-Thus, critics and analysts are focusing their attention on major reforms that address quality and cost concerns in the health care system.
-One of these possible major reforms is free market health care.
-At present, there are ongoing debates on the implementation of free-market healthcare tackle issues regarding the potential benefits and risks of such a reform.
+Increasing healthcare costs have been the subject of public discourse for years.
+Costs have a major effect on the healthcare system.
+Higher costs lead to the lower accessibility of healthcare services.
+Higher costs also lead to lower coverage of healthcare insurance.
+Also, with higher costs, a higher quality of healthcare is not guaranteed.
+Thus, critics and analysts are focusing their attention on major reforms that address quality and cost concerns in the healthcare system.
+One of these possible major reforms is free-market healthcare.
+At present, ongoing debates on the implementation of free-market healthcare tackle issues regarding the potential benefits and risks of such a reform.
 This reform presents opportunities for improving the healthcare system, but also brings risks that may worsen the system.

-Free market health care can potentially improve the quality of health care services.
-Advocates argue that health care providers would be compelled to improve their services to remain competitive.
-Such a situation can be achieved as the health care system becomes privatized and adopts better business models.
+Free-market healthcare can potentially improve the quality of healthcare services.
+Advocates argue that the free market compels healthcare providers to improve their services to remain competitive.
+Such a situation can be achieved as the healthcare system becomes privatized and adopts better business models.

-In free market health care, costs could be reduced.
+In free-market healthcare, costs could be reduced.
 Advocates say that lower costs would be linked to competition among providers.
-However, critics point out that actual demand for health care is inelastic.
-Health care services would be needed even if prices remain high.
-Demand for health care services would continue to increase over time as the population grows, even when health care costs remain high.
-The cost of health care would still remain high because demand would remain high.
-Thus, it would be imperative for the government to impose regulation of cost of health care, and ensure quality of services.
+However, critics point out that actual demand for healthcare is inelastic.
+Healthcare services would be needed even if prices remain high.
+Demand for healthcare services would continue to increase over time as the population grows, even when healthcare costs remain high.
+The cost of healthcare would still remain high because demand would remain high.
+Thus, it would be imperative for the government to regulate healthcare costs and ensure the quality of services.

-Free market health care debate considers the factors of supply and demand, and cost and quality of health care services.
+The free-market healthcare debate considers the factors of supply and demand, and cost and quality of healthcare services.
 A single payer system could be better because it can ensure better coverage for all people.
 This coverage is possible because of governmental control of funds.
-Even though free market health care has significant potential benefits, it does not guarantee cost-effectiveness and quality of health care.
+Even though free-market healthcare has significant potential benefits, it does not guarantee cost-effectiveness and quality of health care.
 Thus, solutions like the single-payer system are potentially better options.